-$^{3}$ As Laffont and Tirole (1993, p.
+$^{^{3}}$ As Laffont and Tirole (1993, p.
 151) explain, "optimal linear pricing is a good approximation to optimal two-part pricing when there is concern that a nonnegligible fixed premium would exclude either too many customers or customers with low incomes whose welfare is given substantial weight in the social welfare function."

-&lt;sup>4In this respect, we follow the lead of Schmalensee (1989), who also examines a regulatory model with linear pricing schemes.
+4In this respect, we follow the lead of Schmalensee (1989).
 Schmalensee (1989, p.
 418) provides additional motivation for the practical relevance of linear pricing schemes in regulatory settings.

-&lt;sup>5For further discussion, see, for example, Armstrong and Sappington (2007, p.
+5See, for example, Armstrong and Sappington (2007, p.
 1608) and the references cited therein.

-menu of permissible outputs such that, for some cost types, the monopolist elects to produce zero output and thus earn a profit of zero.
-In other words, and as in the original Baron-Myerson model, the regulator may design the regulatory policy so as to "exclude" some cost types from production.
+earn a profit of zero.
+As in the original Baron-Myerson model, the regulator may thus design the regulatory policy so as to "exclude" some cost types from production.

 The IR constraint plays an important role in our analysis.
 If we were to ignore this constraint, then the regulator's problem would take the form of a traditional delegation problem and fit into the framework of Amador and Bagwell (2013).
 We could then use the sufficiency theorems developed in that paper and provide conditions under which a simple price cap (i.e., a quantity floor) is optimal.
 We show, however, that the IR constraint in fact would be violated for higher cost types when this simple price cap is used.
-Thus, this solution is not feasible for the regulator problem that we analyze here.

 We consider instead a price-cap allocation where the cap is placed at a price level such that a threshold cost type earns zero profit and is thus indifferent to shut down.
-No exclusion occurs if the threshold cost type corresponds to the highest cost type in the full support of possible cost types, while exclusion occurs when the threshold cost type falls below the highest possible cost type.
+No exclusion occurs if the threshold cost type corresponds to the highest cost type in the full support, while exclusion occurs when the threshold cost type falls below the highest possible cost type.
 Within the set of non-excluded cost types, higher cost types pool at the price cap, whereas lower cost types may select their monopoly prices.
 It is also possible that the price cap falls below the monopoly price for the lowest possible cost type, in which case all non-excluded cost types pool at the price cap.
 The central task of our analysis is to identify sufficient conditions under which the described price cap with possible exclusion is optimal.
 We also seek to determine sufficient conditions that indicate when actual exclusion does or does not occur.